 |LOA—Healthcare||The state and union agreed to discussions over the next two years about the feasibility of health care for AFH Providers.
 Outside parties/experts can be used for additional information and once their last meeting concluded a report is to be issued prior to March 1st, 2021.|

 In our last two days of bargaining we were at the table for 20+ hours with the state to come to an agreement that was beneficial to all providers, provided additional protection from overreach and has a meaningful rate increase for all providers.
-We covered a lot of ground in our contract negotiations this year and we are very happy to bring this new contract to our members for a ratification vote!
+We covered a lot of ground in our contract negotiations this year and we were very happy to bring this new contract to our members for a ratification vote!

 The Adult Foster Home Bargaining Team